getyoti/yoti-java-sdk/README.md

 ## AML Integration

-Yoti provides an AML check service to allow a deeper KYC process to prevent fraud.
+Yoti provides an AML (Anti Money Laundering) check service to allow a deeper KYC process to prevent fraud.
 This is a chargeable service, so please contact [sdksupport@yoti.com]('sdksupport@yoti.com') for more information.

 Yoti will provide a boolean result on the following checks:
 * PEP list - Verify against Politically Exposed Persons list